In the world of trends, history repeats more than it rhymes. Things that were considered “in” decades ago, reemerge as cool again decades later.

 Regardless, we can be certain of one thing, the broken IOU of the Federal Government, which we mistakenly call “money” today, and the system built around it, does not help.

-In fact, it’s designed to hurt.
+It’s designed to hurt.

 You’re supposed to lose value every year holding dollars!
 It’s a feature, not a bug.
-While the stated minimum might be 2% by their own mandate, there’s no limit to how high it can go.
+While the stated minimum might be 2% by their mandate, there’s no limit to how high it can go.

 The Challenges Investors Face